Presidency of Harry S. Truman: Accession

-While serving as a senator from Missouri, Truman rose to national prominence as the leader of the Truman Committee, which investigated wasteful and inefficient practices in wartime production during World War II.
-As the war continued, President Franklin D. Roosevelt sought re-election in the 1944 presidential election.
-Roosevelt personally favored either incumbent Vice President Henry A. Wallace or James F. Byrnes as his running mate in 1944.
+President Franklin D. Roosevelt sought re-election in the 1944 presidential election.
+Roosevelt personally favored either incumbent Vice President Henry A. Wallace or James F. Byrnes as his running mate.
 However, Wallace was unpopular among conservatives in the Democratic Party.
 Byrnes, an ex-Catholic, was opposed by many liberals and Catholics.
 At the behest of party leaders, Roosevelt agreed to run with Truman, who was acceptable to all factions of the party, and Truman was nominated for vice president at the 1944 Democratic National Convention.

 Democrats retained control of Congress and the presidency in the 1944 elections, and Truman took office as vice president in January 1945.
 He had no major role in the administration and was not informed of key developments, such as the atomic bomb.
 On April 12, 1945, Truman was urgently summoned to the White House, where he was met by Eleanor Roosevelt, who informed him that the President was dead.
 Shocked, Truman asked Mrs. Roosevelt, "Is there anything I can do for you?", to which she replied: "Is there anything we can do for you?
 For you are the one in trouble now."
 The day after assuming office Truman spoke to reporters: "Boys, if you ever pray, pray for me now.
 I don't know if you fellas ever had a load of hay fall on you, but when they told me what happened yesterday, I felt like the moon, the stars, and all the planets had fallen on me."
 Bipartisan favorable opinion gave the new president a honeymoon.